ZJUFanLab/SpaTalk/README.md

 dec_cci(object, celltype_sender, celltype_receiver)
 ```
-__Please refer to the tutorial [vignette](https://raw.githack.com/ZJUFanLab/SpaTalk/main/vignettes/tutorial.html) with demo data processing steps.
-Detailed functions see the [wiki page](https://github.com/ZJUFanLab/SpaTalk/wiki)__

 # Note
 SpaTalk uses the ligand-receptor interactions (LRIs) from [CellTalkDB](http://tcm.zju.edu.cn/celltalkdb/), pathways from [KEGG](https://www.kegg.jp/kegg/pathway.html) and [Reactome](https://reactome.org/), and transcrptional factors (TFs) from [AnimalTFDB](http://bioinfo.life.hust.edu.cn/AnimalTFDB/#!/) by default.
 In the current version:

-- __SpaTalk can be applied to either single-cell or spot-based ST data__
+- SpaTalk can be applied to either single-cell or spot-based ST data
-- __SpaTalk allows to use custom LRIs,pathways, and TFs database__
+- SpaTalk allows to use custom LRIs,pathways, and TFs database
-- __SpaTalk can visualize cell-type compositions and cell-cell communications multidimensionally__
+- SpaTalk can visualize cell-type compositions and cell-cell communications multidimensionally

+__Please refer to the tutorial [vignette](https://raw.githack.com/ZJUFanLab/SpaTalk/main/vignettes/tutorial.html) with demo data processing steps.
+Detailed functions see the [wiki page](https://github.com/ZJUFanLab/SpaTalk/wiki)__

 # About
 SpaTalk was developed by Xin Shao.
 Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn